Title Transfer with a Deceased Owner

 2. Provide the completed State Form 5-6 (Affidavit for Assignment of Title For A Vehicle When Deceased Owner Dies Without A Will).

-3. Provide certified copy of the deceased owner’s death certificate.
+3. Provide a certified copy of the deceased owner’s death certificate.

 4. The family member designated as “next of kin” should sign the title assignment with the same name style as listed on the State affidavit.